AI Implementation

 • Timeline: 3-6 months (if everything goes smoothly)

 The savings aren’t just money.
-It’s time to market, ability to iterate quickly, and solving problems as they arise instead of waiting months for a scoped project.
+It’s time to market, ability to iterate quickly, and solving problems as they come up instead of waiting months for a scoped project.

 David vs Goliath: Small businesses with AI agents facing enterprise competitors AI powered David v Industry

-Services that previously required large budgets are now accessible to small and medium businesses and passionate individuals.
-You can now get professional applications, websites, and automated internal processes at a fraction of traditional costs—often delivered faster than before.
+Services that used to need large budgets are now accessible to small and medium businesses.
+You can get professional applications, websites, and automated internal processes at a fraction of traditional costs, often delivered faster.

-This is your competitive moment.
-The gap between solo operators and well-funded competitors is narrowing.
+This is your moment.
+The gap between solo operators and well-funded competitors is shrinking for a certain class of problems.
 You can now:

-• Build production-grade applications without a development team
+• Build small production applications and automations without a full team

 • Maintain consistent branding across all channels